 New Information About the ABR (American Board of Radiology) Examinations

 Current and future practice models in Radiology are emphasizing subspecialty expertise to match the clinical demands of specialists in surgery and medicine.
 Because medical knowledge in subspecialty fields is advancing rapidly, radiologists must commit to life-long learning, periodic self-assessment and continuing practice improvement to keep pace.
 Training programs already have begun to evolve in this direction, and it is important that the initial certification process in diagnostic radiology reflect these changes.
-Accordingly, as a result of these issues and extensive discussions by the ABR diagnostic radiology trustees over the past 18 months, the ABR plans to change the structure, content and timing of future initial certification examinations in Diagnostic Radiology.
-These changes in content, timing and examination structure will not affect residents currently in training.
-Rather, they will affect residents entering diagnostic radiology training in the near future – likely the class that begins their training in 2010 – depending on the readiness of the new examinations.
+Accordingly, the ABR has changed the structure, content and timing of initial certification examinations in Diagnostic Radiology.

 - A new image-rich, computer-based radiology core examination will be given 30 months after the beginning of radiology